thisisulb/SpiritHunterShamanKit/README.md

 **Spell Overview:**

-**Create Spirit Arrows**
+**Mark of the Hunt**
 Level: 1
-Sphere: Conjuring
+Sphere: Illusion
-Range: Personal
+Range: 40
-Duration: 8 hours
+Duration: 1 turn
-Casting Time: 6
+Casting Time: 1
-Area of Effect: Personal
+Area of Effect: Target
-Saving Throw: None
+Saving Throw: Spell

-This spell creates a stack of 20 Spirit Arrows.
-Spirit Arrows are partially incorporeal and deal missile as well as magic damage, ignoring any magic damage resistance the target might have.
-They strike as magical arrows +1, with a bonus of +1 for every 6 experience levels of the caster, up to a total of +5 for a 24th-level caster but do not gain any bonuses to hit or damage based on their enchantment.
-Spirits, fey creatures, elementals, and spectral undead take triple magic damage.
+The target is outlined in magical light, purging any invisibilty effects.
+If the target fails a saving throw vs. spell it will continue to glow for the next turn, suffering a -2 penalty to its AC and becoming unable to turn invisible.

 **Imbued Shot - Frost**
 Level: 2
 Sphere: Enchantment